ideabosque/openai_assistant_engine/README.md

 ### Complete Integration: A Chatbot with External Redis Vector Search Database

-The following script demonstrates a chatbot that leverages external functions to query data from a Redis vector search database and summarizes the results for the user.
-This example uses the OpenAI API for interaction.
+The following scripts demonstrate two versions of a chatbot that leverage external functions to query data from a Redis vector search database and summarize the results for the user.
+The first version uses text input, while the second incorporates voice recognition for input and text-to-speech for responses.

+#### Version 1: Text Input

 ```python
 #!/usr/bin/python